vishwaTj/CSV_upload/README.md

     uploads -->
-              the uploaded files get stored n this folder
+              The uploaded files get stored n this folder

     assets -->
              This has the styling part for the home page